-The wonderful Beswick pottery has always been a popular part of our auctions.
-We recently had one of the world’s largest Beswick collections come through our saleroom which garnered plenty of interest and saw lots of rare pieces selling for high prices.
-Shipped over from America, this collection is so vast it had to be delivered by an articulated lorry!
+In 1969, Beswick was acquired by Royal Doulton, and production eventually ceased at the original factory in 2002.
+However, Beswick pottery has always been a popular part of our auctions and we even had one of the world’s largest Beswick collections come through our saleroom which garnered plenty of interest and saw lots of rare pieces selling for high prices.

 The size of this collection alone goes to show how wide ranging Beswick pottery is.
 The value and age of each piece needs to be carefully assessed to ensure it is appropriately estimated.
 Here at Potteries Auctions, we are proud to have been selected to sell this special collection; it goes to show our reputation is recognised worldwide.